 We Need to Think Differently about Tech Writing and Training

 I believe we are quickly moving past the point where we should be thinking of technical writing and instructional design as two separate fields.
-Practitioners in both fields should embrace the skills and methodologies of the other, as information products continuously move in the direction of knowledge bases, and away from technical documents, slide decks, and elearning.
+Practitioners in both fields should embrace the skills and methodologies of the other.
+This ensures that technical writers create more reader-focused documentation, while instructional designers can clearly convey all the components of a complex process.

 As the lines continue to blur between the two disciplines, technical writing and instructional design will meld into a single learning product—knowledge.